A fun and easy way to experiment with dyeing yarn

 Rinse your dyed yarn with cool water thoroughly until the water runs clear through the yarn.
 This is to ensure that excess dye is not left behind in the yarn.
 When you are done rinsing, wring out your yarn.

 If your hank of yarn did not get tangled or messy during the dyeing process, it is perfectly fine to leave it the way it is.
-If you would like, you can use the chair or other object that you used previously to wind your yarn and rewind it into a ball and then rewind it back into its loop.
+If you would like, you can use the chair or another object that you used previously to wind your yarn and rewind it into a ball and then rewind it back into its loop.
 This could be beneficial if some of the strands of yarn felted themselves together.
-It is much easier to get these strands unfelted when your yarn is still damp.
+It is much easier to unfelt these stands when your yarn is still damp.

 Finally, hang your yarn up to drip dry.